The secrets of How to Clean a Grill for the best tasting food and long-life of your grill. Including easy step-by-step instructions.

 Step 7

-Give the outside of the grill a good scrubbing with hot water and dishwashing soap.
+Give the grill's outside a good scrub with hot water and dishwashing soap.
 Rinse and let dry.

-It would be best if you treated your grill like your stove, and now you know how to clean a grill so your food tastes good and your grill lasts for years.
-And don't forget, covering your grill when not in use can also extend its life.
+It would be best if you treated your grill like your stove.
+Now you know how to clean a grill so your food tastes good and your grill lasts for years.
+Don't forget that covering your grill when not in use can also extend its life.

 Learn how to grill the most moist and delicious meat!